 All staff have a right to equality of opportunity and dignity at work and a duty to implement this policy.
 Breach of the equal opportunity and diversity policy is potentially a serious disciplinary matter.
-Anyone who believes that he or she may have been disadvantaged on discriminatory grounds is entitled to raise the matter through the complaints procedure.
+Anyone who believes that he or she may have been disadvantaged on discriminatory grounds is encouraged to refer to the Employment Manual and is entitled to raise the matter through the Schools grievance procedure.

-The Headmistress will have ultimate responsibility for implementation of this policy.
-The Headmistress will co-ordinate the policy's implementation and can deal with any queries relating to it.
+The Head will have ultimate responsibility for implementation of this policy.
+The Head will co-ordinate the policy's implementation and can deal with any queries relating to it.